Comparison

 Beta-alanine is a non-essential amino acid and the rate-limiting precursor to carnosine synthesis in skeletal muscle.
 Carnosine acts as an intracellular pH buffer during high-intensity exercise.
 It is one of the most well-researched sports nutrition supplements with strong evidence for exercise performance improvement.

-Common Forms:
+Common forms

-Products Containing Both Electrolytes and Beta-Alanine
+Products with both Electrolytes and Beta-Alanine

 We found 3 products that combine both supplements: